jbakse/compform_site/content/3D/index.md

 G1 X0 Y0;
 ```

-You don't need to know much about g-code to use a 3D printer: you simply convert your model to g-code with a slicer app and load it on your printer.
+You don't need to know g-code to use a 3D printer: you simply convert your model to g-code with a slicer app and load it on your printer.
 The app generates the g-code based on the object you are printing, the material you are using, and the specs of your machine.
 You _can_ write g-code directly if you want: g-code files are plain text and relatively easy to understand.
 Writing your own g-code allows you to directly control your hardware, which can be useful for custom applications and machines like drawbots.

 <div class="one-up">